RinaProg/Medium-Of-Cash-Exchange/README.md

    - step-1: Go To https://api-ninjas.com/api/convertcurrency
    - step-2: Select Currency Conversion API
    - step-3: Make your account for get the api key
-   - step-4: Run main.py file and the project will be .
+   - step-4: Run test.py file and the project will be 🚀

 ## CREDITS:
    Convert Currency Api -This project could never have been possible without this api.
-It saved my time while built this project.
+It saved my time while built this project   👍